 An inclined plane is a flat surface that is tilted or inclined at some particular angle other than the right angle.
 This means that one end of the surface is lifted higher than the other end.
-The slope of the inclined plane allows a person to move bulky objects or load up to some height with ease.
-This is because an inclined plane increases the distance over which the force is to be applied thereby, decreasing the effort.
+The slope of the inclined plane allows a person to move bulky objects or load up to a certain height with ease.
+This is because an inclined plane increases the distance over which the force is to be applied, thereby decreasing the effort.
 In other words, with the help of an inclined plane, the load can be displaced from one position to the other by directly applying a push or a pull force rather than lifting it.

 Examples of Inclined Planes

 The trucks that are used to dump garbage consist of a mechanism that tilts the container attached to the back of the truck.
 When the container is tilted, it forms an inclined plane.
 The garbage then gets dumped on the ground due to the action of gravity.
 Hence, inclined planes are applicable in garbage trucks.

 Have you ever wondered how the pyramids were made?
 How the people who constructed the great pyramid were able to manually lift the construction blocks 481 feet above the ground?
 The answer to the question is that they did not lift it.
 Instead, they made use of inclined planes to drag the construction blocks up to the site.
 Hence, the construction of pyramids prominently displays the use of inclined planes.

 In most of the homes, hospitals, and other places an inclined plane is attached next to the staircase.
 This plane provides a surface for people to walk upon and drag heavy objects over it with ease.
 The inclined plane or the ramp also helps physically challenged people to move up and down using a wheelchair.

 4. Moving Vans

 Moving vans consist of an inclined plane attached to its back.
 Loading the heavy boxes or objects in the van by manually lifting them up is a difficult task; however, in such a case, an inclined plane serves the purpose by making the loading and unloading of objects almost effortless.